 His stream finally found the push it was looking for with Among Us’ rise to the top and Fall Guys’ release, which suddenly increased xQc’s average viewership from 20,000 to more than 50,000.

-XQc is currently the most subscribed channel on the platform, and he netted $8,454,427 off the platform in the last three years.
+XQc has one of the most subscribed channels on the platform and he netted $8,454,427 off the platform from August 2019 through October 2021, according to the past data leak.

 There aren’t many concept channels on Twitch and only a few of them were able to win the hearts of their viewers.
 Critical Role is essentially a web series featuring professional voice actors playing Dungeons and Dragons.

-The team started its journey in 2015 and the campaigns have been full of hype just like the first one.
-Compared to other streamers on the list, Critical Role streams less often but whenever they do, an average of 36,000 viewers show up to witness how the campaign shapes up.
+The team started its journey in 2015 and the campaigns have been as full of hype as the first one.
+Compared to other streamers on the list, Critical Role streams less often.
+But whenever they do, an average of 36,000 viewers show up to witness how the campaign shapes up.